algorandfoundation/nft_voting_tool/docs/architecture-decisions/2023-03-02_voting-design.md

 - dApp logic is more complex (need to load boxes)
 - Retrieving data from algod is harder (N+1 requests for N boxes, rather than 1 call to get all global storage values)
+- Contract creation requires two separate transaction groups to be signed - one to create the contract and a second to then fund and bootstrap the contract

 ### Preferred option